swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 - *Error*: A problem occured wile trying to process the order on the YellowCube side.
 Check the logs on the order edit page for more info.

-Detailed information about YellowCube communication about the order is available at the bottom of the order edit page.
+Detailed information about YellowCube communication about each order is available at the bottom of the order edit page.

 ![](/assets/order_info_v2_crop.png)